Latortuga13/CSE151Diabetes/README.md

 ### Model 2
-For our second model, we swapped over to using a Support Vector Machine.Here, we used our cleaned data (same as model 1) and varied the values of our one parmeter c.
-Similarly, we oversampled the underrepresented categories in order to address the imbalance
+For our second model, we swapped over to using a Support Vector Machine.
+The main reason we used a support vector machine is because its possible to tweak the complexity of the model using a hyperparameter.
+Since our first model is underfitted, this would better allow us to reach optimal complexity.
+Here, we used our cleaned data (same as model 1) and varied the values of our hyperparameter c.
+Similarly, we oversampled the underrepresented categories in order to address the imbalance.

 [Model 2 notebook](https://github.com/Latortuga13/CSE151Diabetes/blob/main/Milestone4.ipynb)